Christian Engström: Activism and politics

 For five years Engström worked as an unpaid activist within the Foundation for a Free Information Infrastructure (FFII), lobbying against software patents.
 He was active in the campaign against the EU software patent directive, which was rejected by the European Parliament in July 2005.
 He also co-founded the Swedish section of FFII and served as its deputy chairman during the first year.

 In the late 1980s, Engström became a member of the Swedish Liberal People's Party.
 He served as a lay assessor (nämndeman) for the party in the Stockholm District Court between 1992 and 1998 and was active in local politics in Bromma, Stockholm.
 He left the Liberal People's Party on 1 January 2006, following the founding of the Pirate Party.

 Engström was elected a Member of the European Parliament (MEP) in the election held on 7 June 2009, in which the Pirate Party won 7.1% of the votes and received one mandate.
-However, when the Lissabon treaty came into effect a second mandate Amelia Andersdotter entered parliament for Piratpartiet.
+However, when the Lisbon treaty came into effect a second mandate Amelia Andersdotter entered parliament for Piratpartiet.
 Engström was placed as his party's top candidate and received 43,808 votes (19% of the Pirate Party's total votes).
 After negotiations with some of the political groups of the European Parliament, it was announced on 25 June 2009 that Engström will join the green group (Greens–EFA).

 Engström was the only Swedish member of the European Parliament who voted against Mary Honeyball's report "Sexual exploitation and prostitution and its impact on gender equality", which recommends EU member states to adopt the "Swedish Model" that criminalises the purchase of sexual services.